-Click Fraud: one example is sending users who tried to tap on the tiny X on the upper right of the ad to the App Store.
-This may not seem like a big deal, but may cause a lot of trouble when it’s done at scale.
-This type of clicking may “overtake” the organic traffic that you were supposed to get anyway – for free – and “tag” these users as clicks under that media source, so even though you won’t pay for the clicks, you will pay for the installs that come out of it, even if they came organically.
+- Click Fraud: one example is sending users who tried to tap on the tiny “X” on the upper right of the ad to the App Store.
+While this may not seem like a big deal, it can cause a lot of trouble when it’s done at scale.
+These types of clicks may “overtake” the organic traffic and “tag” them as clicks under that media source.
+Consequently, even though you won’t pay for the clicks, you will pay for the installs, even if they came organically.

-Most of the fraud today in the performance world is around CPI.
-Bots are used to generate false downloads, which although not real, are still charged by the networks as a genuine install.
-When you have an agency that is aware of this, you can track smart metrics to ensure you pay only for actual installs.
+Most of the fraud today in the performance world is around the cost-per-install model (CPI).
+Bots are used to generate false downloads, which although not real, are still charged by the networks as genuine installs.
+When you are aware of this, you can track smart metrics to ensure you pay only for actual installs.
 One of these metrics is the time from click to the install.
 If it’s less than 20 seconds, for example, this usually means it’s fraudulent.
-It takes more time for a real user to go over the app page, tap on the download button, download and open it for the first time.
-When this happens too fast, it’s a reliable sign that there is a bot involved.
+Reviewing the app page, download the app, and open it for the first time takes significantly more time.
+If this happens too fast, it’s a good indication that there is a bot involved.

 Nail Your ROI By Thinking Differently